hectorir/hectorir.github.com/for practice.md

 #Test Here
 ## What is this?
-This could be a decent way to have the Marines write their stories for the Windsock.
+This is a decent way to have the Marines write their stories for the Windsock.
 Is there any way to leave annotations?
+We must find one.
 If so, that would make it excellent!
 ## Reasons to use this app
 - It would be easy to track changes.
 - Less paper.